Rajan/lesspod/README.md

 $ npm run dev
 ```

+Keep things as simple to understand for others as possible.
+Also, add comments to any code being contributed.

+Feel free to create an issue if you face problems.
+Kindly include your package.json, OS and browser details.

 ## Deploying to Firebase (WIP)

 Create a firebase_init.txt file in the root with web script tags from your Firebase project.